I'm Kersten, NASM Certified personal trainer and a hypothalamic amenorrhea warrior.

 Figuring Out Female Hormones

 During all this time though, I suffered from lack of periods, known as hypothalamic amenorrhea.
 While I loved to move a lot, at one point my exercise became too stressful for my body.
-As a result, I lost my period for many years.
+My goal had shifted from becoming a better runner to lose more and more weight.
+As a result of over exercising and under eating, I lost my period for many years.

-All that started about 10 years ago when I started running excessively.
-About three years ago I was able to really fix my relationship with exercise and food and get rid of binge eating.
-However, the overtraining that I had done years ago was still affecting me.
+My unhealthy relationship with food and fitness started about 10 years ago when I started running excessively.
+There were a lot of ups and downs, but seven years after this mess started, I was able to really fix my relationship with exercise and food and get rid of binge eating.
+However, the overtraining that I had done years ago was still affecting me and my hormonal balance.

-To restore my period, I had to change my lifestyle even more–and I did.
+To restore my period, I had to change my lifestyle completely–and I did.
 I didn't get back only my cycle, but also my sleep, clear thinking, good mood, energy, sex drive and more.

 Now, my goal is to help people get fit–physically and mentally, without going to extremes and hurting their bodies.
 I'm happy to help you on this journey too.